 Higher educational institutions are governed by ADA (1990) and Section 504 (Rehabilitation Act 1973).
-Students with documented disabilities may request appropriate accommodations through the Office of the Dean of Students.
+Students with documented disabilities may request appropriate accommodations through the Office of Student Affairs.
 Accommodations may include extended time on tests, use of a personal laptop or possibility of recording lectures (with instructor permission).
 Students must document their disability and provide a recent evaluation (within the last 3 years) from a licensed, credentialed medical provider.
-Please visit the Office of the Dean of Students for more information.
+Please visit the Office of Student Affairs for more information.